Get In Touch

 Make the most of privacy settings: keep your profiles closed, allowing access only to your chosen friends and family.

-Social media help sections can show you how to block users, change your privacy and contact settings, and report abusive content:
+Social media: Social media have help sections which can show you how to block users, change your privacy and contact settings, and report abusive content.
+See below for individual websites.

 Report cyberbullying to internet service providers: lots of content online is offensive or upsetting.
 It’s not always a criminal offence, but it often violates the terms and conditions established by social media sites and internet service providers.
 Service providers are often keen to take action against users who abuse their terms of service.

-If you believe that you are the victim of online bullying, keep a record of the content (for example, take a screenshot).
-You can use this to help your report to the service provider and, if necessary, the police
+Remember: If you believe that you are the victim of online bullying, keep a record of the content (for example, take a screenshot).
+You can use this to help your report to the service provider and, if necessary, the police.